(Disclosure: Some of the links below may be affiliate links)

 Credit Cards are a powerful tool for your personal finances.
 However, they may be dangerous if you do not use them correctly.

 It is the reason why some people think that we should not use credit cards.
 If you feel you cannot control your use of credit cards, you may be better off without them.
-But if they are well used, they can help you a little towards Financial Independence.
+But if we use them well, they can help you a little towards Financial Independence.

 1. Do not carry Credit Card Debt